LinkedIn posts, comments, and company events

 LinkedIn Post

 When a target executive posts on LinkedIn (thought leadership, company milestones, or a new role announcement), they're telling you what they care about right now.
-This is the fastest-decaying signal: 7 days.
+This context fades fast: 7 days.
 A LinkedIn post is a real-time window into a prospect's current priorities.

 How it works